Summary

 All of these situations make it difficult for personal injury victims to stand up for themselves, especially when hurt and vulnerable or dealing with the loss of a family member.
 But when you hire a personal attorney, you can focus on recovery and coping with the widespread effects of an accident or illness.
 They deal with insurance companies on behalf of their clients, review employment contracts, and communicate with the defendant’s lawyers, so you don’t have to.

 When you hire a personal injury lawyer, they can determine the level of compensation that could and should be paid.
-They specialize in specific areas of law (practice areas), and an attorney’s knowledge and experience are crucial to ensure a settlement meets your needs and is what you deserve.
+They specialize in specific areas of law (practice areas), and an attorney’s knowledge and experience are crucial to ensuring a settlement meets your needs and is what you deserve.

 Other reasons why you should hire a personal injury attorney include the statute of limitations and the fact that they only get paid if you do.
-Lawsuits involving injuries caused by someone else’s negligence must be filed fairly quickly; they’re time sensitive, and victims frequently miss their window of opportunity for justice and to be compensated for damages.
+Lawsuits involving injuries caused by someone else’s negligence must be filed fairly quickly; they’re time-sensitive, and victims frequently miss their window of opportunity for justice and to be compensated for damages.
 And since personal injury attorneys work on a contingency basis, clients don’t have to pay fees unless they win your case through an agreed settlement or jury award.

 What Does a Personal Injury Lawyer Do?